 6. Hōjō Masako, onna-bugeisha turned politician.

 After her husband, the first shōgun of the Kamakura period’s death, Hōjō Masako, led a Buddhist nun’s life as per the social norm.
 However, she continued to be involved in politics.
 Her sons, Minamoto no Yoriie and Minamoto no Sanetomo, became the second and third shōgun.
 Masoka played a critical role in shaping their careers.
-Under her influence, women gained a higher power in the society and rights like the equal inheritance of fraternal kin and control over finances.
+Under her influence, women gained a higher power in society and rights like the equal inheritance of fraternal kin and control over finances.

 7. The Onna-bugeisha used another weapon named Kaiken